TheresaLui/SelfHelpContent_v2/articles/problemscopingques.ddos/problemscopingques-ddos-configure.md

 			"id": "is_it_first_time_deployed",
 			"order": 1,
 			"controlType": "dropdown",
-			"displayLabel": "Is this your first time to deploy the DDoS Protection?", "watermarkText": "Choose an option",
+			"displayLabel": "Are you activating DDoS Standard for the first time?", "watermarkText": "Choose an option",
 			"dropdownOptions": [{
 					"value": "Yes",